 • companies contracted by you to supply our products or services.

 How do we use your personal information?

 The main reason we use information about you is to make sure that the contract between us is properly implemented and that our relationship can run smoothly.
 Your personal information will be collected and used exclusively for the purposes set out in this policy.
-Personal data will not be passed onto third parties apart for the exceptions below :
+Personal data will not be passed onto third parties apart from the exceptions below :

 • if you have given us express consent;